EDavies2020/MS2-CDavies/README.md

 * Other:
     * Return to top button is featured on each page as you scroll down the page allowing the user to return quickly to the Navbar link
+    * Click here to find out more link in header with text fading into focus
+    * Flip cards in about us section to reaveal information on Christine & Micheal

 ## Wireframes